 Here are the facts: It all comes down to ingredients.
 The fewer ingredients, the more natural the lube.
 “In general, both natural and organic lubricants do not contain those extra non-pure additives including synthetic chemicals, dyes, preservatives, artificial fragrances and other toxins,” says Ross.

 The notable difference between “natural” and “organic” lubes really comes down to how the ingredients in each are sourced and whether they’ve been certified.
 Organic lubes are made from certified ingredients while natural ones are not.
-To be truly organic, a lube’s ingredients won’t have interacted with chemicals such as pesticides, fertilizers, and GMOs.
+To be truly organic, a lube’s ingredients won’t have interacted with chemicals such as pesticides, fertilisers, and GMOs.

 That said, some natural and organic lubes can still be tricky for your vagina and include ingredients that you’ll want to avoid.
 Take, petroleum jelly or mineral oil, for example: They can up your risk of developing bacterial vaginosis or other vaginal infections, says Dr. Alyssa Dweck, a gynaecologist in New York.